Heretic

 For myself, Heretic is easy… ish.

 The LDS angle is most front and center in the early stages of the film, as we are getting to know our two missionaries, Sisters Barnes and Paxton.
-Once the audience is presented with them, we get a quick example of how they are perceived by the public at large (the “magic underwear” seen with a local girl), before finally arriving at Mr. Reed’s door, where the real examination of not only their faith, but faith in general, begins.
+Once the audience is presented with them, we get a quick example of how they are perceived by the public at large (the “magic underwear” scene with a local girl), before finally arriving at Mr. Reed’s door, where the real examination of not only their faith, but faith in general, begins.

 Heretic lives and dies by the performances of our trio of actors, and they are all up to the task.
 Our missionaries convey the excitement and uncertainty of their proselytizing efforts, while Mr. Reed plays the affable-yet-off-putting target of those efforts.